chakravsus/Mutual-Fund-Return-Prediction---Mini-Project/README.md

 - Return_3yr(Tagret Category): The return type of the mutual fund scheme over 3 year 1- High Return
    0- Low Return

+  <h1><center>
+Conclusions from Exploratory Data Analysis
+</center></h1>

+- The Categories that we found to have high returns are Equity and 'Others'
+- We have shown the sub-categories that give relatively high return.
+- Analysis remains to be done: which sub-categories have guranteed High Retun (no Low Return)
+- Fund ages between 6-9 years are better, beyond 10 years the the schemes do not show advantage (more Low return)
+- As expected - high risk funds yeild more benefit